 I also became pregnant a month after joining this little start-up of 15 people.
 I didn’t tell anyone, but did have “morning sickness” all day.
 People at the office became annoyed when I ran to the bathroom to throw up, thinking I was contagious.
 I finally had to confess that what I had, they couldn’t catch!
 It didn’t take long for them to figure things out.
 Within a few months, I felt better and had a few good leads that I pursued.
 I don’t chase my tail.
 I am good at screening out tire-kickers and only chase down leads that I think have potential.
 I am not afraid to ask for the order and am good at closing business.
 I also set up a strategic partnership with Arthur Andersen.

 I grew bigger and bigger.
 I put on 42 pounds in total and worked until two weeks of my due date.
 My manager had recently been through a nasty divorce and I think that affected his view of women.
 He didn’t take a shine to me, a strong, successful woman.
 He wanted to stay close to home before the 4th of July holiday, so asked to come on a call with me to Combustion Engineering in Stamford, CT.
-He drove, I did the sales call.
+He drove, I did the sales pitch.
 He had never seen me in action, though it was one month before the start of my maternity leave.
 The call went well.
 He was impressed.
 Really?
 Did he think I would be incompetent?

 My clients from Westinghouse referred to my maternity dress as something made by “Omar the tent-maker” (couldn’t say that today, but this was 31 years ago).
 The Featured Image is the company picnic.
 I am the curly-haired (it’s a perm) big-bellied lady on the right.
 The president is wearing red shorts in the center of the photo, looking to his left.
 My manager is kneeling to the left of me (actually, my right side), with the receding hair line.